git-pull/website/code_explorer/django-vs-flask.rst

 thread).

-By not having a united front, the oppurtunity for synergetic efforts that bridge across extensions (a la SQLAlchemy, DRF, and django-guardian) never materialize, creating extensions that are porous.
+By not having a united front, the oppurtunity for synergetic efforts that bridge across extensions (a la Django ORM, Alchemy, DRF, and django-guardian) never materialize, creating extensions that are porous.
 This leaves devs to fill in the blanks, and should they decide to contribute a patch: create a PR, get a reponse, and wait until a release is finally tagged.